Gem Harvest: Reception

 "Gem Harvest" met with a mixed reception from critics.
 Reviewers noted that the episode's theme, focusing on welcoming a bigoted older relative to a family dinner and helping him learn to accept other ways of life, was timely to the upcoming Thanksgiving holiday; but several found this narrative to be uncomfortable or in bad taste in the context of its broadcast shortly after the 2016 United States presidential election.

 Eric Thurm, reviewing the episode for The A.V.
 Club, gave it a grade of B, calling it "sweet but somewhat lacking".
 He praised the episode's theme of the flexibility of what family can mean, as well as its successful inclusion of a large cast of characters and the complexity of Greg's relationship with Andy.
 On the other hand, he describes Andy's character as thinly drawn, and calls the episode "disingenuous" in implying that prejudices such as those Andy exhibits—his contempt for "hippies" and immigrants, and support for "traditional marriage"—can be as easily overcome as the episode portrays.
 He compared the episode negatively to "Bismuth", the previous double-length special.

 Vrai Kaiser, writing for The Mary Sue, disliked the episode.
 They felt that the episode was inappropriate for a world in which conservative politics such as Andy's were ascendant, finding its narrative of reconciliation unrealistically optimistic.
 Although they respected the writers' attempt to tackle "larger, darker" thematic issues, they felt the episode "bit off way, way more than it could chew" in attempting to do so.

 Writing for ComicsAlliance, Elle Collins and Katie Schenkel found the episode's timing "cringeworthy" and its message "simplistic", finding it hard to sympathize with Andy in the context of contemporary politics; they said the episode would have been better if some of Andy's reactionary attitudes had been omitted.
 However, they did enjoy the portrayal of Peridot and Lapis's relationship, and appreciated Andy's character development over the course of the episode.

 On the other hand, Mey Rude, writing for Autostraddle, reviewed the episode positively.
 She characterized Andy as a "Trump voter", noting his antipathy to non-traditional families, vegetarians, and "illegal aliens", and valued the episode's narrative for providing hope that such a character could be persuaded to accept the "completely non-nuclear family" of the Gems.
-Zach Blumenfeld, writing for Paste, agreed, calling the episode "exactly what the country needs right now", praising the episode for its emphasis on the importance of empathy for connecting with those who fear change.
+Zach Blumenfeld, writing for Paste saw in the episode as "exactly what the country needs right now".
+Praising the episode for espousing empathy in connecting with people like Andy feeling "mistrust, worry and nostalgia", Blumenfeld wrote that Steven's "hard-headed determination to empathize must become a driving force over the next four years [...]
+The way forward is to take action, to mitigate the damage that a Trump presidency might do, and, in the long run, to find a way to quell the anger that lifted [Andy]."